emanmaali/emanmaali.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I will be spending three months on a research placement with Prof. Thomas Ristenpart's group.
-Excited for this opportunity!
+I will spend three months on a research placement with Prof. Thomas Ristenpart's group.
+I'm excited for this opportunity!